informalsystems/audits/ibc/ics20/findings.md

 - module binds to "transfer" portIF in the code, and to "bank" in the spec

-- escrowAccount is fetched based on channelId in the spec, and based on portId/channelId in the code
+- newAddress is used in the spec but not defined. escrowAccount is fetched based on channelId in the spec, and based on portId/channelId in the code

 - In the spec it creates escrow address both on `onChanOpenInit` and on `onChanOpenTry`.
 With crossing-hellos we could have a safety problem according to this spec